Traditional Korean medicine: Graduate School of Korean Medicine

 The South Korean government established a national school of traditional Korean medicine to establish its national treasure on a solid basis after the closing of the first modern educational facility (Dong-Je medical school) one hundred years ago by the Japanese invasion.

 In 2008, the School of Korean Medicine was established inside Pusan National University with the 50 undergraduate students on the Yangsan medical campus.
 The new affiliated Korean Medical Hospital and Research Center for Clinical Studies are under construction.

 Compared with common private traditional medicine undergraduate schools (6 years), this is a special graduate school (4+4).

 General Hospital of Koryo Medicine

 Koryo medicine is a form of traditional medicine used in North Korea and promoted by the North Korean government, providing half of the reported healthcare in the country.
 It is largely practised in the General Hospital of Koryo Medicine, Pyongyang.
 Examples of Koryo medicine sold commercially are Kumdang-2 and Royal Blood-Fresh, sold by the Pugang Pharmaceutic Company, both of which are popular with Chinese tourists to North Korea.

+Influence of Western medicine

+According to Han (1997), Christian missionaries introduced Western medicine to Korea in the late 19th century.
+It was the time when there was an increased exposure to Western influences and imperialist pressures in Korea, which led to a rapid adoption of Western medical practices.
+During the Japanese colonial period, the suppression of Hanbang reinforced its decline, and it was treated as secondary and behind Western medicine.
+However, the late 20th century witnessed a revival of Hanbang, and there was a growing nationalistic sentiment and affluence at that period.

+Criticism

+The primary criticism of the integration of Western medicine into Korean society is its impact on accessibility because the benefits of medical development were mostly available to urban and wealthier parts of the population.
+This inequality was intensified by the commercialisation of healthcare, where both Western and traditional medicines were marketed aggressively, often prioritising profit over patient care.
+Furthermore, the overshadowing of traditional practices by Western medicine led to the marginalisation of Korean identity and culture.
+Despite this criticism, there have been undeniable advancements in public health, including better disease control and medical technologies that have significantly improved the quality of life.
+Additionally, the establishment of medical schools and training programs has professionalised and standardised healthcare, thus elevating the overall health condition of the nation.